-Decarbonisation of the economy and clean energy
+The main area to which contributions were made was decarbonisation of the economy and clean energy.
 ACCIONA Energía is focused on actively pursuing the implementation of the Paris Agreement and its decarbonisation commitments across all the geographic regions in which it operates.
 To this end, it is actively involved in training and communication, either directly or through collective study groups or trade associations, in an effort to implement effective measures to decarbonise the economy.

-At global and multilateral level, it mainly channels its commitment through global institutions or associations, contributing in issues mainly related to the promotion of renewable hydrogen, development of the offshore wind farms in Spain, hybridisation of renewable energy technologies, simplification of the formalities for renewable energy projects, including distributed generation and self-consumption, amongst other issues.
+At global and multilateral level, it mainly channels its commitment through global institutions or associations, contributing in issues mainly related to the promotion of renewable hydrogen, development of the offshore wind farms in Spain, hybridisation of renewable energy technologies, simplification of the formalities for renewable energy projects, including distributed generation and self-consumption, amongst other issues